faisal8373/faisal8373/README.md

 - 👋 Hi, I’m Faisal Javed
 - 👀 I’m interested in Mobile & Web App Development
 - 🌱 I’m currently learning React, React Native and NodeJs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on mobile & web app development as well as data analysis
-- 📫 How to reach me ...

 <!---
 faisal8373/faisal8373 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.